Get your host one of these five great hostess gifts and I guarantee you’ll be invited back to their next party!

 The key is to give help that she actually wants.
 Don’t offer to bring a dish to share if you know she’s having the party catered or offer to setup beforehand if you know she’s a perfectionist who won’t really let you help setup.

-#3 – A Gift that Keeps on Giving
+#3 – A Surprise Gift

 If you’re going to get her something tangible, get her a gift that keeps on giving.
 One of my favorite hostess gifts right now are these awesome Fragrant Jewels Candles.
-They come in both single and tri-wick versions in a ton of great fall scents (hot apple cider, freshly baked, pumpkin patch, pumpkin cheesecake, autumn spice, campfire, spiced apple) and a variety of other non-fall scents (lemon drop, grapefruit mimosa, lavender, beach linen, etc.) so there’s bound to be a scent that your hostess will like.
+They come in both single and tri-wick versions in a ton of great scents (hot apple cider, freshly baked, pumpkin patch, pumpkin cheesecake, autumn spice, campfire, spiced apple) and a variety of other non-fall scents (lemon drop, grapefruit mimosa, lavender, beach linen, etc.) so there’s bound to be a scent that your hostess will like.

 But that’s not the coolest part about these candles.
 My favorite part is that there’s a hidden surprise ring inside each of the candles and that ring comes with a code giving you a chance to win a ring valued at $100, $1,000 or $10,000!!
 Talk about a gift that gives on giving.

 #4 – RSVP on Time

 Save her the efforts of having to beg people to RSVP by sending in your RSVP (or submitting electronically) on time AND encourage friends you know to do so as well.
 I promise even if she doesn’t know you’re doing it that she will really appreciate it.

 #5 – Say Thank You

-A simple “thanks for inviting me” is nice but a “thanks for inviting us, those spinach artichoke bites were AMAZING,” is even better.
+A simple “thanks for inviting me” is nice but a “thanks for inviting us, those spinach artichoke cups were AMAZING,” is even better.
 If everyone at a party told the hostess something that they loved about the party, I can guarantee those “did it go okay,” worries would go out the window.